drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 Obviously, this gives a possibility to effectively correlate chosen HTTP requests with the client IP address by the TOR exit node.
 This is because the previously generated tracking URL will be requested by the client through the TOR tunell and later, after disconnecting, through a standard ISP connection, because of the poisoned cache entries.

-Another approach, might rely on injecting modified JavaScript with embed tracking URLS into the relevant non-TLS responses and setting up the right Cache control headers (e.g. to 'Cache-Control: max-age=31536000').
+Another approach, might rely on injecting modified JavaScript with embeded tracking URLS into the relevant non-TLS responses and setting up the right Cache control headers (e.g. to 'Cache-Control: max-age=31536000').
 However, it would rely on a single non-TLS domain and wouldn't be that effective.

 Tracking users through standard cookies, by different web applications is also possible, but it's not easy to force the client to visit the same, attacker-controlled, domain twice: once while it's connecting through the TOR exit node and later after it switched back to the standard ISP connection.
-Except for Google...
-I am sure they can use this approach...

 ### Conclusions
 The fact that it is possible to achieve certain persistence in browsers cache can be abused by an attacker to disclose real IP address of the TOR users through malicious TOR exit nodes.
+Poisoning a significant number of popular domain name cache entries will increase the chances of recieving a callback HTTP request (with user identifier).
-An attempt can be also made to 'domain hook' some of the browser-based clients and hope that a mistyped domain name will not be noticed by the user.
+An attempt can be also made to 'domain hook' some of the clienst and hope that a mistyped domain name will not be noticed by the user.

 Possible mitigation: